 The vector and tensor form factors $\mathrm{F}_\mathrm{v}(q)$ and $\mathrm{F}_\mathrm{T}(q)$ are obtained by:

 and

-where $g_{n\kappa}(r)$ and $f_{n\kappa}$ are upper and lower component of Dirac spinor in RMF models.
-Wave functions in non-relativistic Skyrme model corresponds to the larger upper component $g_{n\kappa}(r)$.
-The lower component $f_{n\kappa}$ is obtained by assuming a free space relation \cite{horowitz2012impact,adhikari2022precision}.
+where $g_{n\kappa}(r)$ and $f_{n\kappa}(r)$ are the upper and lower components of Dirac spinor in RMF models.
+Wave functions in the non-relativistic Skyrme model correspond to the larger upper component $g_{n\kappa}(r)$.
+The lower component $f_{n\kappa}(r)$ is obtained by assuming a free space relation \cite{horowitz2012impact,adhikari2022precision}.